kyrillosgait/rijks-studio/README.md

 API_KEY="your_api_key"
 ```

-Alternatively, you can configure the app via DI to use the `FakeRijksGateway` as a data source, instead of the default implementation.
+> **Note:** By swapping the default API gateway implementation with `FakeRijksGateway` using dependency injection, you can use in-memory data instead of querying the actual API.
+This way you won't need to get an API key.

 ## Layering and modularization
-Presentation-domain-data layering, with MVVM in the presentation layer, split into several gradle modules.
+MVVM with presentation-domain-data layering.
+Organized into multiple gradle modules for more flexibility and better separation of concerns.

 ![gradle modules](/images/modules.png)